Gmail Promotion setup

 Gmail has seen better results with strong imagery related to the email message.
 Gmail does not recommend using a text-only design, as this space was designed to bring that visual language, vital to email marketing, to the preview.
 Don’t use images with cut-off text or repeat images in multiple campaigns.

 Gmail does not suggest using sentences or phrases, such as “You Can Buy 1 Get 1 Free or Discounts on All Shorts and Shirts”, as it may clip, no longer draw the eye, and compete with the subject line.
-Again, this space should only be used for your messaging to engage your customers with your email, so avoid any language around “Open this email now” or “Click here for deals”.
-Do not repeat your subject line.
+This space should only be used to engage your customers with your messaging, so avoid any language similar to “Open this email now” or “Click here for deals”.
+It’s best to avoid repeating your subject line.